nanobox-io/nanobox-guides/articles/shared/point-your-domain.md

 ![Load-Balancer IP](/assets/shared/point-your-domain.png)

 ## Using a CNAME
 CNAMEs are used to define aliases for domains.
 Essentially they point a domain at another domain, but are not a redirect.
-For example, if domain.com has a CNAME for myapp.nanoapp.io, domain.com acts as a alias for myapp.nanoapp.io and loads the site without changing the request URI.
+For example, if domain.com has a CNAME for `username-myapp.nanoapp.io` or `teamname-myapp.nanoapp.io`, domain.com acts as a alias for and loads the site without changing the request URI.

-Every app deployed with Nanobox is given a dev url using this pattern: `app-name.nanoapp.io`.
+Every app deployed with Nanobox is given a dev url using this pattern: `username-appname.nanoapp.io` or `teamname-appname.nanoapp.io`.
 You can CNAME your own domain to your app's nanoapp.io domain.